-The buddha is seated in the vajra position, he holds an alms bowl in his left hand and a medicinal fruit (myrobalan) in the other.
+The buddha is seated in the vajra position, he holds an alms bowl in his left hand and a medicinal fruit (the arura fruit or myrobalan) in the other.
 The hem of his sanghati is incised with a floral pattern.
 The lower part of his garment is gathered under him into a semi-circular floral shape.
 The tall double-lotus base has broad petals, a row of incisions and a row of thick beading, to imitate stamens.

 His face is delicately painted with cold gold and pigments, his hair with lapis lazuli powder and topped with a gold finial.
 One end of his upper garment forms a pleated ‘fishtail’ over his left shoulder.